krzemienski/awesome-from-stars/README.md

 * [radianttap/Coordinator](https://github.com/radianttap/Coordinator): Implementation of Coordinators app design pattern.
 * [github/copilot-docs](https://github.com/github/copilot-docs): Documentation for GitHub Copilot
 * [willowtreeapps/cordux](https://github.com/willowtreeapps/cordux): None
+* [datarhei/core](https://github.com/datarhei/core): datarhei Core is management for FFmpeg processes without development effort.
+Whether your streaming has one viewer or a million, we have the tools to help you develop, deploy and manage any video project at any stage.
+We've solved the challenging problems so you can focus on your application, not your infrastructure.
 * [home-assistant/core](https://github.com/home-assistant/core): :house_with_garden: Open source home automation that puts local control and privacy first.
 * [JohnEstropia/CoreStore](https://github.com/JohnEstropia/CoreStore): Unleashing the real power of Core Data with the elegance and safety of Swift
 * [nychealth/coronavirus-data](https://github.com/nychealth/coronavirus-data): This repository contains data on Coronavirus Disease 2019 (COVID-19) in New York City (NYC), from the NYC Department of Health and Mental Hygiene.